AntjeUhde/RanForCorine/README.md

 ([check step 3 of this description](https://sandbox.idre.ucla.edu/sandbox/tutorials/installing-gdal-for-windows)).
 Due it its dependency, the same accounts for rasterio, which can simply be installed using pip.
-You should now be good to go!
+You should be good to go now!

 Land cover classification
 -------------------------